abdullah-al-masud/msdlib/README.md

 All of these packages except Pytorch will be installed automatically during msdlib installation.

-Pytorch should be installed by following installation procedure suggested `here <https://pytorch.org/>`_.
+Pytorch should be installed by following installation procedure suggested https://pytorch.org/.